OWASP/www-project-secure-headers/tab_casestudies.md

 # Entity referencing the OWASP Secure Headers Project

-📡 Feel free to contact project leaders if your company or software (open source or not) was using the OSHP project.
+📩 Feel free to contact project leaders if your company or software (open source or not) was using the OSHP project.

+🔎 **Google dork** used to identity references was `allintext:"OWASP Secure Headers Project" -site:owasp.org -site:github.com -site:youtube.com -site:twitter.com -site:linkedin.com`.

 ## Company